Cabled network connectivity allows IT users to connect PCs or servers to the University network via high-bandwidth data sockets (Category 6 or 7).

 If your cable connection appears not to be working, you may be able to resolve the problem quickly yourself:

-If this does not resolve the problem or if you have any other questions not answered on this site, please contact the IT Service Desk.
+If this does not resolve the problem or you have any questions not answered on this site, please contact Digital IT.